hyperf/hyperf/docs/en/tutorial/docker-swarm.md

 ## Initialize the Swarm cluster

-Log in to another machine and initialize the cluster
+Login to another machine and initialize the cluster
 ```
 $ docker swarm init
 ```